21st-centuryman/Livermore/README.md

 Fetch is written in Rust using both [polars](https://www.pola.rs/) and the [yahoo-finance-api](https://docs.rs/yahoo_finance_api/latest/yahoo_finance_api/) crate.
 This is because I am actively learning rust and it would be a shame to stop that tend now.

-Analyse will be written in Python using Stable baselines and gymnasium.
+Analyse is written in Python using [Stable baselines3](https://github.com/DLR-RM/stable-baselines3) and [gymnasium](https://gymnasium.farama.org/).

-## ⇁  Current status
-This is still a major work in progress please see the submodules for more details.